1988 Canadian Professional Championship

-The 1988 BCE Canadian Professional Championship was a professional non-ranking snooker tournament, which took place in September 1988 in Toronto, Canada.
+The 1988 BCE Canadian Professional Championship was a professional non-ranking snooker tournament, which took place between 7 and 13 August 1988.
+The rounds until the final were played at the Westbury Snooker Club in Kitchener while the final was played at the Minkler Auditorium in Toronto, both in Canada.
 This was the last edition of the tournament.

 Alain Robidoux won the title by beating Jim Wych 8–4 in the final.